·

 Example: 1968 terraced house — before and after

-Terraced house, application 1966, not retrofitted, no WSchV77 proofDemand certificate onlyConsumption certificate available
+Terraced house, application 1966, not retrofitted, no WSchV77 proofDemand certificate onlyConsumption certificate available — if exclusively residential and Section 82 data

 This is not a judgment of how you heat.
 Certificates provide information for purchase, sale, and lease — which is why “the WSchV77 barrier goes” is not the same as “a consumption certificate is ready immediately.”

-Preparing 24 months of monthly data without a billing service
+Preparing consumption data without a billing service

 Smart meters — usually electricity, not your heating fuel